openeuropa/oe_theme/README.md

 ### Updating to 2.9.0+

+#### Content type teasers

-If you are using the oe_content module together with the OpenEuropa theme then updating to 2.9.0 or later will affect your existing teaser displays.
-The 2.9.0 version updates the teaser display of most content types provided by oe_content so if you want to keep any customization you have made to your site you will need to redo those modifications and override the teaser templates on your own custom theme.
+If you are using the `oe_content` module together with the OpenEuropa theme then updating to 2.9.0 or later will affect your existing teaser displays.
+The 2.9.0 version updates the teaser display of most content types provided by `oe_content` so if you want to keep any customization you have made to your site you will need to redo those modifications and override the teaser templates on your own custom theme.

+#### ECL site header

+In 2.9.0 we dropped support for the legacy ECL site header.
+To do so we had to move the language switcher block to the `site_header_secondary` theme region.
+This means that:

+- If your site does not use a sub-theme, then you have nothing to worry about, as we will move the block there for you in a post-update hook (if we find one)
+- If your site does use a sub-them which displays the language switcher block, then you'll need to move it to the `site_header_secondary` region yourself

 ## Companion sub-modules